r-dube/fakejobs/docs/_posts/2020-12-09-embed-lstm.md

 The results are comparable to those from the bag-of-words and fully-connected neural network model.

 ### Future optimization
 We observe that the vast majority of the parameters trained in the LSTM model described above are for the word-embeddings layer.
 Also, each training epoch takes noticeably longer with the LSTM model than the fully-connected neural network model.
-We may be able to reduce the training time and potentially improve the F1 score if a robust pre-trained embedding was available.
+We may reduce the training time and potentially improve the F1 score if a robust pre-trained embedding was available.

 ### References
 [^colab1]: [Bag-of-words with a fully-connected neural network model](https://github.com/r-dube/fakejobs/blob/main/fj_fcnn.ipynb)